ansible-collections/ibm_zos_core/docs/source/modules/zos_job_output.rst

 ddname
-  Data definition name. (e.g "JESJCL", "?")
+  Data definition name (show only this DD on a found job). (e.g "JESJCL", "?")

   | **required**: False
   | **type**: str